Accipitridae: Reproductive biology and populations

 Compared to most other types of birds, the stretch from egg-laying to independence in young birds is prolonged.
 In accipitrids, the breeding season ranges from about two to three months to roughly a year and a half, the latter in some of the larger tropical eagles.
 Species inhabiting temperate ranges as a rule have shorter breeding seasons due to the shorter stretches of warm weather that facilitates ready capture of prey.

 Usually from 2 to 6 eggs are laid in accipitrids, a relatively small clutch, and some species may lay only one egg.
 In almost all accipitrids, eggs are laid at intervals rather than all at once and in some larger species the intervals can be several days.
 This results in one of the hatchlings being larger and more advanced in development than its siblings.
 The benefits of siblicide, which is at least occasionally recorded in many species and almost always occurs in some, such as tropical members of the booted eagle group, is that the smaller siblings are a kind of insurance policy that if the oldest, strongest nestling dies, one of the smaller siblings may take its place.
 In most species that have displayed siblicide, times of food plenty may result in two or more the nestlings being successfully raised to fledging.

 In most accipitrids, the smaller males typically obtain food both for the incubating and brooding female and the nestlings.
 Males, however, occasionally take a shift incubating or even more sporadically brooding the nestlings, which allows the female to hunt.
 Most accipitrids feed their nestlings strips of meat or whole prey items, but most vultures feed their nestlings via regurgitation.

-Fledgling often takes considerable effort for young birds and may take several weeks as opposed to days in many other types of birds.
+Fledging often takes considerable effort for young birds and may take several weeks as opposed to days in many other types of birds.
 Once independent of their parents, young accipitrids often most wander for considerable stretches of time, ranging from 1 to 5 years, before they attain maturity.
 Most accipitrids have distinct plumages in their immature stage, which presumably serves as a visual cue to others of their species and may allow them to avoid territorial fights.
 Shortly after attaining mature plumages, pairs form, with a male typically displaying, often in flight but sometimes vocally, to win over a female.
 Many accipitrids breed with the same mate for several years or for life, although this is not the case for all species and, if a mate dies, the widowed bird will typically try to find another mate the next breeding season.